KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

-# Chirurgische ingreep bij Cerebrale Parese
+# Surgical intervention for Cerebral Palsy

 Physics-based computer simulations, that can predict the effect of treatments (e.g., bony and soft tissue correction, ankle-foot-orthoses) on gait in children with cerebral palsy (CP), have the potential to improve clinical decision-making.
 To this end, an important challenge is to accurately estimate patient-specific neuromusculoskeletal models.

 In this tutorial you'll (1.) personalize for a CP case.
-Next, (2.) you will model the effect of surgery and (3.) evaluate your simulation results with experimental data.
+Next, (2.) you will model the effect of surgery and (3.) evaluate your simulation results.
 The workflow you'll apply in this tutorial has been published in [Van Den Bosch et al. (2025)](https://jneuroengrehab.biomedcentral.com/articles/10.1186/s12984-025-01767-w)

 # I. Personalizing the musculoskeletal model
 In this part you will personalize a model for a child with CP based on a clinical exam.
 The clinical exam is part of children's usual clinical care and is a comprehensive assesment of musculoskeletal functioning.
 In example 1. you will use (I.1) manual muscle testing strength scores to personalize optimal muscle force and (I.2) passive Range of Motion (ROM) scores  to personalize optimal muscle force and optimal muscle fiber length and coordinate limit torques.

 To this end, you will create a settings file that can later be used in PredSim.
-In this tutorial you will edit [default settings file](PredSim-workshop-smalll-2025/code/update_settings.m).
+In this tutorial you will edit You can change the model inputs in the [default settings file](../code/update_settings.m).
 This file can later be used to run personalized simulations in PredSim.

 ### Step 1.
 Create a copy of the update_settings file in the Code folder of this tutorial